Shakhbat Shakhabit

 Shakhbat Shakhabit (شخبط شخابيط, English: Scribbled Doodles) is the first children's album by Lebanese singer Nancy Ajram.
 It was released on June 11, 2007 by EWE Productions.
 Ajram has always wanted to dedicate a work for children, and indeed, the album and video came as an important step in her career.
-The music was created by Egyptian composer Waleed Saad., and the video was directed by Said El Marouk after "Ehsas Jdeed"'s success with Ajram, was the biggest budget out of all of her clips.
+The music was created by Egyptian composer Waleed Saad.
+The song was arranged and recorded by Ashraf Abdo and George Ramsey at Digimix Recording Studios. and the video was directed by Said El Marouk after "Ehsas Jdeed"'s success with Ajram, was the biggest budget out of all of her clips.
 It included four songs, "Shakhbat Shakhabit", "Katkouta", "Shater", and "Eid Milad" in the credits.
 The production of the album created a buzz in the Arab music industry, as several producing companies fell into exclusive-rights arguments with each other for its production.